What is the developmental social-pragmatic model?

 Parent education, training, support and involvement

-If your child is using a developmental social-pragmatic intervention, you usually play an active role because these interventions typically happen in the home.
-Training and other supports might be available, depending on the intervention.
+If your child is using a developmental social-pragmatic therapy, you usually play an active role because these therapies typically happen in the home.
+Training and other supports might be available, depending on the therapy.